Consent: Affirmative consent

 To obtain affirmative consent, rather than waiting to say or for a partner to say "no", one gives and seeks an explicit "yes".
-This can come in the form of a smile, a nod or a verbal yes, as long as it's unambiguous, enthusiastic and ongoing.
+This can come in the form of a smile, a nod or a verbal yes, as long as it is unambiguous, enthusiastic and ongoing.
 "There's varying language, but the language gets to the core of people having to communicate their affirmation to participate in sexual behavior," said Denice Labertew of the California Coalition Against Sexual Assault.
 "It requires a fundamental shift in how we think about sexual assault.
 It's requiring us to say women and men should be mutually agreeing and actively participating in sexual behavior."